Characteristics of flexible, scalable IT infrastructure: a primer on the basic concepts and key evaluation criteria

 7. The process starts with sending an order from the online store to a broker, and then another system takes the data and translates it into its own internal language.

-8. But for that, the other system needs to know the context of the first one - that is strong coupling, or a monolith.
+8. But for that to work, the other system needs to know the context of the first one - that is strong coupling, or a monolith.

 9. Contexts get mixed together, integration becomes more difficult, and a point-to-point approach emerges.